reallygoodprogrammer/pwserver/README.md

 )
 ```

-From there you can create functions that takes your jobs `task_id`, an instance of a pw browser
+### Create Your Plugin's Routes

-context, and an instance of your pydantic model as arguments.
-You can then use the appropriate
+From there you can create functions that will take a job's `task_id`, instance of a pw browser
-`BasePlugin` decorator depending on the method you would like to use for the corresponding
+context, and instance of your extended pydantic model as arguments.
+Then use the appropriate
-endpoint.
+decorator for adding the job to your plugin instance:

 ```python3
 # for writing output from the job: